SeerApp/s3-presign/README.md

 # s3-presign

-Tiny SDK for S3 presigned uploads:
+Tiny Rust SDK for S3 presigned uploads:
 - `presign(...)` to generate POST URLs with server-side file size limits.
 - `upload(...)` to stream files to the signed URL.